Secondary Education or Special K-12 (Music or Spanish)

 The School of Education at Saint Xavier University prepares educators who are broadly and liberally educated, competent in content and methodologies, and skillful in teaching all children in contemporary schools.

 The program in secondary education is approved by the Illinois State Board of Education and is accredited by the National Council for the Accreditation of Teacher Education.
-This information sheet outlines requirements for an initial secondary education certificate in the state of Illinois as well as the requirements for the master of arts degree in education.
+This information sheet outlines requirements for a Professional Educators Licensure (PEL) with an endorsement in Secondary Education in the state of Illinois as well as the requirements for the master of arts degree in education.